Measurements - Length

 • PDF

-The Length Tool is used to calculate metres/feet on Plans which appear in the bill of materials on the Quantities tab.
+The Length Tool is used to calculate metres, square metres, volume or add Pitch to Measurements on Plans.
+These appear in the bill of materials on the Quantities Tab.

 Add a New Length Measurement